jitusharma7/Crime_Clustering/README.md

 ## Credit
-This project has been done oas a course project.
+This project has been done as a course project.